 Making a substitute for half-and-half is as simple as mixing two everyday ingredients together.
-Here's what you'll need to grab from the fridge to save yourself a trip to the store and some dollars and still keep your recipe on track.
-The trick takes under two minutes and makes a cup of half-and-half.
+Here's what you'll need to grab from the fridge to save yourself a trip to the store and some dollars, and still keep your recipe on track.
+These tricks take under two minutes and make 1 cup of half-and-half.

-This substitute works well in baked goods, soups, and other cooked dishes, but a word of warning—it won't whip so it shouldn't be used in any recipe that calls for whipping half-and-half, such as homemade ice cream.
-But you can make your own half-and-half for those recipes with minimal expense and fuss rather than use this substitute.
+These substitutes work well in baked goods, soups, and other cooked dishes, but a word of warning—they won't whip, so they shouldn't be used in any recipe that calls for whipping half-and-half, such as homemade ice cream.

-All you'll need is some milk (just about a cup) and a tablespoon of butter or margarine.
+For this half-and-half substitute, you'll need about a cup of whole milk and a tablespoon of butter or margarine.

-You can replace one cup of half-and-half with one tablespoon of melted butter plus enough milk to equal one cup.
 Drizzle the butter into a measuring cup and top it off with the milk.
-If you need more or less than a cup, just maintain the same ratio: one tablespoon of butter to almost-a-cup of milk.
+If you need more or less than a cup, just maintain the same ratio: 1 tablespoon of butter to almost-a-cup of milk.
 Your recipe will turn out great.

 Save a Little Money